-Mid-Capitalization Company Risk - Investing in the securities of mid-capitalization companies, and securities that provide exposure to mid-capitalization companies, involves greater risks and the possibility of greater price volatility than investing in more-established, larger capitalization companies.
-Mid-capitalization companies often have narrower markets for their goods and/or services and more limited managerial and financial resources than larger, more established companies.
-Furthermore, those companies often have limited product lines, services, markets, financial resources or are dependent on a small management group.
-In addition, because these stocks are not well-known to the investing public, do not have significant institutional ownership and are followed by relatively few security analysts, there will normally be less publicly available information concerning these securities compared to what is available for the securities of larger companies.
-Adverse publicity and investor perceptions, whether based on fundamental analysis, can decrease the value and liquidity of securities held by the Fund.
+Micro-Capitalization Company Risk - Stock prices of micro-cap companies are significantly more volatile, and more vulnerable to adverse business and economic developments than those of larger companies.
+In addition, micro-cap companies often have narrower markets for their goods and/or services and more limited managerial and financial resources than larger, more established companies, including companies which are considered small- or mid-capitalization.
+Furthermore, micro-cap companies often have limited product lines, services, markets, financial resources or are dependent on a small management group.
 As a result, their performance can be more volatile and they face greater risk of business failure, which could increase the volatility of the Fund's portfolio.